Kietpawpan/wfh/README.md

-Work from Home Check-in System
+# Work from Home Check-in System
+An online Work from Home (WFH) check-in system for REO 11 personnel, built with Google Sheets and Google Apps Script.

+## Installation Guide
-1. Open Google Sheet.
+1. Open Google Sheets.
-2. Rename the sheet.
+2. Rename the spreadsheet file as desired.
-3. Rename Sheet1 as Data
+3. Rename Sheet1 to Data
-4. Click the menu Extension.
+4. Click on the Extensions menu at the top.
-5. Click App Script.
+5. Select Apps Script.
-6. In Code.gs, enter this code:
+6. In the Code.gs file, copy and paste the following code:
 ```
    function doGet() {
   return HtmlService.createHtmlOutputFromFile("Index")